 10. Written resources

-One of the best investments you could make is subscribing to HomeFront, Children’s Ministry Magazine and/or K!
+One of the best investments you could make is subscribing to K!
 Magazine for each of your core leaders.
-Be intentional about training them to find articles that apply to their team and pass them on.
+Likewise, here are 10 Great Books Every Children’s Ministry Leader Should Read.
+Be intentional about training them to find written resources that apply to their team and pass them on.

 Still one of the most effective ways to communicate.
 With easy templates and sending options through tools like Mailchimp, enewsletters are really easy.
-Keep them short and focused, and don’t send them too often (once a month is great), but take advantage of this communication method which almost everyone uses.
+Keep them short and focused, and don’t send them too often, but take advantage of this communication method which almost everyone uses.

 12. Social media

-Let’s face it, social media is here to stay.
+Let’s face it, social media is a great tool!
 And it can be great for short equipping “thoughts”.
 Create options for your team to connect with – a Facebook page, Twitter & Instagram can all be used effectively.
 Integrate them and invite others to participate in contributing ideas and thoughts.
-While I wouldn’t consider texting “social media”, I would also include it for consideration.
-Short texts are like Tweets or Instagram posts – great ideas for your team to ponder.

 13. Children’s Ministry app

 Serious about connecting and equipping your team?
 Have an app created for your children’s ministry.
 Seriously…you know your volunteers have smart phones – why not take advantage of it?!
-Our friends at ROAR can get you started, or just do a Google search – apps are way less expensive than ever, and a very targeted tool for many purposes.
+Do a Google search – apps are way less expensive than ever, and a very targeted tool for many purposes.